Hagel reassures Gulf allies U.S. committed to regional security

 "There's been a deep sense that nobody's listening to them," Alterman said.
 Personal relationships in policymaking are critical in the Gulf, he said, and many regional leaders do not believe they have that kind of connection with Obama.

-Alterman said Hagel's task would be to listen to the leaders' concerns, to clearly explain U.S. security moves and to "emphasize the fact that strategically we have very, very closely-aligned interests."
+Alterman said Hagel's task would be to listen to the leaders' concerns, to clearly explain U.S. security moves and to "emphasise the fact that strategically we have very, very closely-aligned interests."

-Hagel planned to explain U.S. security thinking in a speech on Saturday to the Manama Dialogue, which is broadly attended by defense figures in the Middle East.
+Hagel planned to explain U.S. security thinking in a speech on Saturday to the Manama Dialogue, which is broadly attended by Defence figures in the Middle East.

 He met Bahrain's King Hamad al-Khalifa and the two discussed shared regional security challenges, including Iran's nuclear program.
 Hagel also met Saudi Deputy Defence Minister Prince Salman bin Sultan.